Aliza Stein Summer 2019 updates

 Dr. Mark Powers discussed the role of Virtual Reality as a treatment method for mental health issues.
 Read more about it here!

 Dr. Jasper Smits was given the “Individual Investigator Research Awards for Prevention and Early Detection Award” by the Cancer Prevention & Research Institute of Texas (CPRIT) for his grant titled Exercise as an Aid to Smoking Cessation in Anxiety Vulnerable Adults.
 Congratulations Dr. Smits!
 Read more about it here!

-Graduate student, Johnna Medina, will be a post-doctoral researcher at Stanford University Medicine
+Johnna Medina will be a post-doctoral researcher at Stanford University Medicine

 Johnna Medina will continue her research training as a post-doc at Stanford University Medicine, Department of Psychiatry and Behavioral Sciences in Stanford, CA. Congratulations Johnna!